samuraibeach/samurai/bungalows/deluxe-double.md

 ---
 ## Deluxe Double

 Designed specifically for couples, Deluxe Doubles feature a private verandah with table and chairs overlooking the rainforest gardens, ensuite bathroom, and mini-kitchenette.
-With solid wood furnishings, simple yet stylish décor, and a polished timber floor, these rooms are naturally impressive.
+With solid wood furnishings, simple yet stylish décor, and a polished timber floor,these rooms are naturally impressive.